inhwan-oh/inhwan-oh.github.io/_pages/non-menu-page.md

-"Why in the Upper Nile but Not in West Africa?
-Britain’s Atypical Preventive War Motivation, the Contagion Effect, and the Fashoda Crisis Revisited, 1882–1898," (under review)
+"Why at Fashoda but Not on the Niger?: Naval Defense Lines, Contagion Expectations, and British Resolve in the Anglo-French Crises of 1898," (R&R, under review)